2002 Dallas Cowboys season

-The 2002 Dallas Cowboys season was the 43rd season for the team in the National Football League.
+The 2002 Dallas Cowboys season was the 43rd season for the team in the National Football League (NFL) and the third and final under head coach Dave Campo.
 It was Emmitt Smith's 13th and final season with the team, officially marking the end of the famed "triplets" tenure in Dallas after wide receiver Michael Irvin was forced to retire prematurely after the 1999 season and quarterback Troy Aikman retired prior to the start of the 2001 season.
 All three players would eventually be inducted to the Pro Football Hall of Fame.
 It was also the last of three consecutive 5–11 finishes for the Cowboys, which began in 2000.
 Texas Stadium also saw new RealGrass Turf surface by week 5, replacing the AstroTurf.
+The Cowboys' 5–11 record meant that they were the only NFL team operational from 2000 to 2002 that did not win more than 5 games in a season.

 Offseason

 Despite an off-season filled with promise, the season would again prove to be a disaster.
 Former Cincinnati Bengals offensive coordinator and head coach Bruce Coslet was brought in to run the offense for Dallas.
 Even though he had been dismissed by Cincinnati, his history of high-powered offenses while running the Bill Walsh–style West Coast offense provided hope for the Cowboys.
 A promising draft which included former Oklahoma Sooners All-American selection safety Roy Williams in the first round and the free agent addition of Pro Bowl defensive tackle La'Roi Glover provided even more hope for weary Cowboy fans.
 The team was also covered throughout training camp and featured on the HBO series Hard Knocks with a strong emphasis on the anticipation of running back Emmitt Smith's road to the NFL's all-time rushing record.